 Cube searches for plugins in the directory "cube-plugins/" below the installation directory.
 This is the place where the predefined plugins are installed.
-If the environment variable CUBE_PLUGIN_DIR contains a colon or semicolon separated list of pathes, these pathes are prepended to the default search path.
+If the environment variable CUBE\PLUGIN\DIR contains a colon or semicolon separated list of paths, these paths are prepended to the default search path.

-Selecting "Configure plugin search path" of the plugin menu shows a dialog (see Figure 2.13), which allows to prepend additional search pathes.
+Selecting "Configure plugin search path" of the plugin menu shows a dialog (see Figure 2.13), which allows to prepend additional search paths.
 The directory icon on the right opens a file browser whose selection is added to the input line on top and which is added to the path with the "add" button.